 An oil combination boiler system works in a similar way to its gas-powered alternative, using an oil-fired boiler to heat water, which supplies the central heating via radiators and hot water through the taps in your household.

-The main distinction between the two is that the oil fired combi boiler requires a constant oil supply, delivered and stored in a tank.
-The majority of oil-fired combination boilers have an internal hot water store to supply domestic hot water rather than the immediate heating which is more common for gas boilers.
+The main distinction between the two is that the oil fired boiler requires a constant oil supply, delivered and stored in a tank.
+The hot water provided by an oil fired combi boiler is instant, as the system is connected to the water mains supply.